USS Macdonough (DD-351)

 The third USS Macdonough (DD-351) was a Farragut-class destroyer in the United States Navy during World War II.
 She was named for Thomas Macdonough.

 Construction and commissioning

-Macdonough was laid down 15 May 1933 by the Boston Navy Yard; launched 22 August 1934; sponsored by Miss Rose Shaler Macdonough, granddaughter of Commodore Thomas Macdonough; and commissioned 15 March 1935, Commander Charles S. Alden in command.
+Macdonough was laid down 15 May 1933 by the Boston Navy Yard; launched 22 August 1934; sponsored by Miss Rose Shaler Macdonough, granddaughter of Commodore Thomas Macdonough; and commissioned 15 March 1935.

 Pearl Harbor

 Following an extensive shakedown cruise to Europe and western South America, Macdonough joined the Pacific Fleet and operated out of San Diego, California until 12 October 1939.
 She then shifted to a new home port, Pearl Harbor, as part of Destroyer Squadron 1.
 In port 7 December 1941 during the attack on Pearl Harbor, Macdonough downed one of the Japanese attack planes before heading out to sea to join others in the search for the Japanese task force.
 For the next 3½ months, the destroyer performed scouting assignments southwest of Oahu.
 Before returning to Pearl Harbor to escort convoys to and from west coast ports, she steamed as far as New Guinea, supporting airstrikes on Bougainville, Salamaua, and Lae.